dishmint/LexicalCases/README.md

 Extract and analyze text type sequences with the Wolfram Language.

+---
+## Background

+I needed a function that could show me common adjectives associated with a particular topic or object.
+I was able to write it, but I wanted to support more text types.

-This package introduces the concept of a TextPattern: an arrangement of text and text content types.
+Facilitating this is the concept of a TextPattern: an arrangement of text and text content types.

 For example:
 ```Mathematica